AdobeDocs/app-builder/src/pages/resources/journaling-events/index.md

   - API Documentation
   - Developer Tooling
 title: Consume Events Using Journaling API
-description: Creating cron jobs in a App Builder application to consume events using Journaling API.
+description: Creating cron jobs in an App Builder application to consume events using Journaling API.
 contributors:
   - https://github.com/Yu1986
 ---

 # Consume Events using Journaling API

-This codelab will guide you through creating cron jobs in a App Builder application to consume events using journaling API
+This codelab will guide you through creating cron jobs in an App Builder application to consume events using journaling API

 ## User Story
 There is a class of App Builder apps in which customers want guarantees that the I/O Events are processed without losing any event especially